-- Pull the coil straight upwards.
-Use a screwdriver if necessary to carefully undo the coil. - Use the tool supplied (attached to one of the hoses when the machine is delivered) to open the valve housing.
+- Fig. Pull the coil straight upwards.
+Use a screwdri- - (39) ver if necessary to carefully undo the coil. - Fig. Use the tool supplied with the machine - (attached to one of the hoses when the machine is delivered) to open the valve housing.
 Slide the tool over the protruding plastic sleeve to that the pegs on the tool engage the corresponding sockets in the valve housing. - Use a spanner or a pair of pliers and unscrew the upper part of the valve housing.

-Inlet valve for W75-W185 HI-TEK
+Inlet valve for W75-W185

-The water inlets have brass bodies with larger cross section of the outlet in order to achieve a shorter filling time for the machine.
+- Fig. The water inlets have brass bodies with larger - cross section of the outlet in order to achieve a shorter filling time for the machine.